Introduction

 Shared BufferGeometry

-We have already reduced the number of textures, materials and entities but we still have an Object -> Mesh -> BufferGeometry
+We have already reduced the number of textures, materials, and entities, but we still have an Object -> Mesh -> BufferGeometry

-per stroke, so we haven’t reduced yet the number of draw calls.
+per stroke, so we haven’t yet reduced the number of draw calls.

-Ideally it would be better to have a very big BufferGeometry and keep adding vertices to it on each stroke, and just send it to the GPU saving plenty of draw calls.
+and keep adding vertices to it on each stroke, and just send it to the GPU, saving plenty of draw calls.

-For this purpose we will create a class called SharedBufferGeometry that will be instantiated by just passing the type of material we want to use.
+that will be instantiated by just passing the type of material we want to use.

 function SharedBufferGeometry (material) {